DefangLabs/defang-docs/docs/getting-started/getting-started.md

 :::info
+* To learn more about observability in Defang, check out the [observability page](../concepts/observability.md).
-Note that the Defang Portal only displays services deployed to Defang Hosted.
+* Note that the Defang Portal only displays services deployed to Defang Hosted.
 :::